Lurk-r/Conject/README.md

 ## Disclaimer

 This project is for educational use and authorized security research only.
-Only test on software/systems you own or have explicit permission to assess.
+Only test on software/systems you own or have explicit permission to access.

 ## Overview